I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfdevice/nf-wdfdevice-wdfdeviceallocandqueryproperty.md

 <p>A bug check occurs if the driver supplies an invalid object handle.</p>

 ## -remarks
 <p>The <b>WdfDeviceAllocAndQueryProperty</b> method determines the amount of memory that is necessary to hold the requested device property.
 It allocates enough memory to hold the data, and returns a handle to a framework memory object that describes the allocated memory.
-To access the data, your driver can call <a href="https://msdn.microsoft.com/library/windows/hardware/ff548715">WdfMemoryGetBuffer</a>. </p>
+To access the data, your driver can call <a href="..\wdfmemory\nf-wdfmemory-wdfmemorygetbuffer.md">WdfMemoryGetBuffer</a>. </p>

-<p>Alternatively, you can use <a href="https://msdn.microsoft.com/library/windows/hardware/dn265599">WdfDeviceAllocAndQueryPropertyEx</a> to access device properties that are exposed through the Unified Property Model.</p>
+<p>Alternatively, you can use <a href="..\wdfdevice\nf-wdfdevice-wdfdeviceallocandquerypropertyex.md">WdfDeviceAllocAndQueryPropertyEx</a> to access device properties that are exposed through the Unified Property Model.</p>

-<p>The following code example initializes a <a href="https://msdn.microsoft.com/library/windows/hardware/ff552400">WDF_OBJECT_ATTRIBUTES</a> structure with attributes for the framework memory object that the framework will create for the requested property.
+<p>The following code example initializes a <a href="..\wdfobject\ns-wdfobject--wdf-object-attributes.md">WDF_OBJECT_ATTRIBUTES</a> structure with attributes for the framework memory object that the framework will create for the requested property.
 Then, the example calls <b>WdfDeviceAllocAndQueryProperty</b> to obtain the <b>DevicePropertyPhysicalDeviceObjectName</b> property.
-After <b>WdfDeviceAllocAndQueryProperty</b> returns, the driver can call <a href="https://msdn.microsoft.com/library/windows/hardware/ff548715">WdfMemoryGetBuffer</a> to obtain a pointer to the buffer that contains the name string.</p>

-<p>The <b>WdfDeviceAllocAndQueryProperty</b> method determines the amount of memory that is necessary to hold the requested device property.
-It allocates enough memory to hold the data, and returns a handle to a framework memory object that describes the allocated memory.
-To access the data, your driver can call <a href="https://msdn.microsoft.com/library/windows/hardware/ff548715">WdfMemoryGetBuffer</a>. </p>

-<p>Alternatively, you can use <a href="https://msdn.microsoft.com/library/windows/hardware/dn265599">WdfDeviceAllocAndQueryPropertyEx</a> to access device properties that are exposed through the Unified Property Model.</p>

-<p>The following code example initializes a <a href="https://msdn.microsoft.com/library/windows/hardware/ff552400">WDF_OBJECT_ATTRIBUTES</a> structure with attributes for the framework memory object that the framework will create for the requested property.
-Then, the example calls <b>WdfDeviceAllocAndQueryProperty</b> to obtain the <b>DevicePropertyPhysicalDeviceObjectName</b> property.
-After <b>WdfDeviceAllocAndQueryProperty</b> returns, the driver can call <a href="https://msdn.microsoft.com/library/windows/hardware/ff548715">WdfMemoryGetBuffer</a> to obtain a pointer to the buffer that contains the name string.</p>
+After <b>WdfDeviceAllocAndQueryProperty</b> returns, the driver can call <a href="..\wdfmemory\nf-wdfmemory-wdfmemorygetbuffer.md">WdfMemoryGetBuffer</a> to obtain a pointer to the buffer that contains the name string.</p>

 ## -requirements
 <table>